SushamaNaskar/Notes/jsBookNotes/ COLLECTION REFERENCE TYPES/objectType.md

 # The Object type
 Although instances of Object don’t have much functionality, they are ideally suited to storing and transmitting data around an application.
-There are two ways to explicitly create an instance of Object.
-The first is to use the new operator with the Object constructor like this: let person = new Object();
+There are two ways to explicitly create an instance of Object:
+1. use the new operator with the Object constructor like this:

+let person = new Object();

 person.name = "Nicholas";
 person.age = 29;

-The other way is to use object literal notation: let person = {
+2. use object literal notation:

+let person = {
   name: "Nicholas",
-age: 29
+  age: 29,
+  5:true
 };

+# Note
+- numeric property names are automatically converted to strings.

 #  expression context
 An expression context in ECMAScript is a context in which a value (expression) is expected.